siefca/attribute-filters/docs/USAGE.md

   # => #<ActiveModel::AttributeSet: {"username", "email"}>
 ```

+Be aware that calling these methods causes model object to be validated.
+The required condition
+to use these methods is the ORM that has `errors` hash (Active Record has it).

 #### Querying attributes for set names ####

 Querying attributes to know sets they belong to uses one